Pet Torn Cruciate Ligament (ACL) Surgery

 WHAT ARE THE OPTIONS TO TREAT A TORN CRANIAL CRUCIATE LIGAMENT?

-There are three main and effective methods to provide stability to the canine knee.
-A Tibial Plateau Leveling Osteotomy (TPLO), a Tibial Tuberosity Advancement (TTA), or a lateral suture/imbrications (LSS).
+There are two main and effective methods to provide stability to the canine knee.
+A Tibial Plateau Leveling Osteotomy (TPLO) or a lateral suture/imbrications (LSS).
+Our Doctors will make a recommendation of which surgery is best for your dog and why.

 TPLO (TIBIAL PLATEAU LEVELING OSTEOTOMY)